engagingnewsproject/enp-platform/Readme.md

 5. **IMPORTANT** When you are done, to compile your code & minify for the production server be sure to run:

        npm run production

+## Debug Local App Connection

+If you run into any issues with the Engage theme try some of these workarounds to get the site and wp-admin showing up.

+- __Switch to WordPress default theme.__

+  1. If you cannot access wp-admin rename the theme in your project directory to something like `/engage-0`.
+This will make WordPress switch to the default theme.

+  2. Disable all plugins except for Advanced Custom Fields (Engage theme depends on this plugin.)

+  3. Reactivate the engage theme by renaming it back to `/engage` in the project directory.

+     _This is an important step, as you will need WordPress to recognize the Engage theme so you can reactivate it on the WordPress dashboard at the Appearance/Themes page._

+- __Deactivate the Engaging Quiz plugin__

+  - This plugin is notorious for causing issues, so keep it deactivated to mitigate any related issues.